-The Identification and Recruitment and Data Collections Handbook was produced by the Georgia Department of Education, Migrant Education Program with funds provided through Title I, Part C. The information included herein reflects Office of Migrant Education Policies and/or Procedures related to Identification and Recruitment and Data Collections.
+The Identification and Recruitment and Data Collections Handbook was produced by the Georgia Department of Education, with funds provided through Education of Migratory Children, Title I, Part C also known as the Migrant Education Program.
+The information included herein reflects Office of Migrant Education Policies and/or Procedures related to Identification and Recruitment and Data Collections.